 Delores Braaten - Patient Services Lead

-Beth Schuurmans, MA, LMHCA - Mental Health Clinician
+Beth Schuurmans, MA, LMHC - Mental Health Clinician

-Beth Schuurmans is a licensed mental health counselor associate in Student Wellness Services.
+Beth Schuurmans is a licensed mental health counselor in Student Wellness Services.
 Beth earned her Bachelor’s Degree in Sociology from the University of North Carolina, then went on to obtain her Master’s Degree in Clinical Mental Health Counseling from Antioch University Seattle with a concentration in Multicultural Counseling.
 Beth works with her clients from a strengths-based, brief therapy approach and has a passion for supporting her clients in building resilience and self-efficacy to address systemic oppression and trauma.
 Throughout her career, Beth has focused her work toward the mission of trans and queer liberation, providing individual therapy, group therapy, workshops, and support groups for LGBTQ communities.
 In her free time, Beth is a ceramics artist, avid traveler, and caretaker to an abundance of houseplants.

 Leslie Johnson, MSW- Mental Health Clinician